 Routine immunisations and travel vaccinations are performed by our practice nurses.
 The first baby immunisations are usually carried out at the post-natal check when the baby is 8 weeks old.

 These are run by Dr Allen and the nurses on a Wednesday morning twice monthly.
 All patients with diabetes are offered a check at least annually.
 Diabetic eye checks (also needed annually) are organised by the PCT.
 They will write to remind you that a check is due by one of their accredited optometrists; you may not choose whichever optician you like for this check.
 Their list is here.
 All diabetics should take a look at www.diabetes.org.uk for excellent advice on how to manage your diabetes.

 These are run by the practice nurses under supervision by the doctors.
 We aim to see all asthmatic patients at least once a year.

 Freezing of warts and other lesions is carried out by Drs Allen and Gee.
 Removal of some skin lesions under local anesthetic for specific clinical reasons is sometimes performed by Dr Allen.
 Please make an ordinary appointment first so that we can plan the best treatment.
 Unfortunately the CCG does not permit treatment of benign lesions which they class as cosmetic.
 Here are links to further information on their policies and exceptional cases procedure.
 Dr Ferrier fits and removes contraceptive implants and coils.

-This is usually undertaken by our community midwife (Ros Greensmith) on Tuesday afternoons from 1-5 pm.
-Her contact details are here and she is a member of the Rose Team.
+This is usually undertaken by our community midwife on Tuesday afternoons from 1-5 pm.
+She is a member of the Rose Team.
 If this is not convenient you can be seen in other locations on different days; contact the team to arrange this.
 Most routine antenatal care occurs in the community, with ultrasound scans at the hospital (usually the Rosie Maternity hospital on the Addenbrookes site).